 - Meta Casting: Former Supreme Court justice Harry A. Blackmun plays Supreme Court justice Joseph Story.

-- Misplaced Vegetation: A West African slave is surprised to see an East African Violet at an American garden.
+- Misplaced Vegetation: A West African is surprised to see an East African Violet at an American garden.

 - Token Minority: Theodore Joadson, the black abolitionist played by Morgan Freeman, did not exist.